-If you’ve tried all the low hanging fruit and still haven’t gotten the performance you seek, don’t despair.
+If you’ve tried all the previous steps and still haven’t gotten the performance you seek, don’t despair.
 There are still some reasonably painless areas that can be addressed.

-JanusGraph requires you to choose a storage layer - each of which have their own performance profile characteristics.
-In each, what you’re looking for is latency of the request to the storage layer from the JanusGraph perspective.
+JanusGraph requires you to choose a storage layer, each of which has its own performance profile characteristics.
+In each, what you’re looking for is the latency of the request to the storage layer from the JanusGraph perspective.

-The JanusGraph project does not come with an out-of-the-box Prometheus setup, but JanusGraph community member Ganesh Guttikonda has put together a well documented repo that can be used to stand up a JanusGraph specific dashboard: https://github.com/gguttikonda/janusgraph-prometheus.
+The JanusGraph project does not come with an out-of-the-box Prometheus setup, but JanusGraph community member Ganesh Guttikonda has put together a well-documented repo that can be used to set up a JanusGraph specific dashboard: https://github.com/gguttikonda/janusgraph-prometheus.

 You can always cripple a properly tuned JanusGraph architecture with a bad data model.
 Your data model should always be optimized for your expected query patterns.